xuankimtran/docs-1/pages/katalon-studio/docs/create-test-suite.md

       <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/create-test-suite/ts-with-5-tc-and-retry-fail-1.png" width=65%>

       You can see the Test Suite status once the Test Suite finishes executing.
-Because Test Case 3 fails, we open the **Result** tab and collapse Test Case 3 for investigating.
-It fails two times with 1 is the main run and 2 is the retry time that has been used up (one time).
-At this point, Katalon Studio logs its final result as Failed and continues to execute Test Case 4 and 5 with the same logic.
+Because Test Case 3 is marked as Failed, we open the **Result** tab.
+Then, we click on the scrolldown button of Test Case 3 to investigate.
+Test Case 3 is shown to have failed twice: 1st during the main run, then as a retried run.
+The maximum number of retried execution was set as one, so the Test Suite marked Test Case 3 as **Failed** then skipped to Test Case 4.

-      You can get how many Test Cases in the Test Suite were executed and their final status in the **Summary** tab.
+      You can view how many Test Cases in the Test Suite were executed and their final status in the **Summary** tab.
 In this use case, the Test Suite has five total Test Cases, Test Cases 1, 2 and 4 pass while 3 and 5 fail.

       <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/create-test-suite/retry-usage-example-result.png" width=85%>